Effects of dynamical friction on perturbations for evolving dark energy: Introduction

-Our numerical findings indicate that there is no reason to exclude \emph{a priori} the presence of friction in cosmological realms.
-Even though the standard cosmological model does not take into account dissipation effects, we predict suitable bounds within the presence of dissipation can in principle be introduced.
-Since this property would significantly affect the overall clustering, we propose the viable ranges to detect it.
-Our numerical results suggest that there is no precise justification to exclude the presence of friction in cosmological realms \emph{a priori}.
-Even though the standard cosmological model neglects dissipation effects, we propose potential limits of friction within clustering.
-To do so, given the considerable impact of this recipe in structure formation, we propose feasible ranges for its detection, with the aim to detect dissipation effects in cosmology.
+Our numerical findings indicate that there is no reason to exclude \emph{a priori} the presence of friction in the cosmological realms.
+Even though the standard cosmological model does not take into account dissipation effects, we predict suitable bounds within the presence of dissipation, which can in principle be introduced.
+Since this property would significantly affect the overall clustering, we propose viable ranges to detect it.

-The paper is organised as follows.
+The paper is organized as follows.
 In Sect.~\ref{sect:spcm} we present a detailed derivation of the equations of motion for the collapsing fluid and in Sect.~\ref{sect:friction} we discuss the models used in this work.
-In Sect.~\ref{sect:LinPert} we discuss the evolution of linear perturbations while the study of nonlinear perturbations is presented in Sect.~\ref{sect:NonLinPert}.
+In Sect.~\ref{sect:LinPert} we discuss the evolution of linear perturbations, while the study of nonlinear perturbations is presented in Sect.~\ref{sect:NonLinPert}.
 In Sect.~\ref{sect:MassFunction} we show the effects of dynamical friction on the halo mass function.
 We conclude our work in Sect.~\ref{sect:conclusions}.